 Arrive at Farm Shiksha at 09:30 am and report at the main Shade Area for Induction.

-Refresh yourself with farm-fresh Tender coconuts and assemble for classes by 10:00 am
+Refresh yourself with farm-fresh Tender coconut / Drink of the day and assemble for the class by 10:00 am

-Walk through all around the farm and understand the various plantation and get introduced to various farming methods.
+Walk through all around the farm and understand the various plantation & animal and get introduced to various farming methods.

 South Indian Vegetarian Lunch by 13: 00